sher-ocs-79/Ajax-Commander/README.md

 <b>Commander Methods<b>
 <pre>addCommand(identifier, configs)</pre>
-Description: Is use to set a command to be executed on a timely routine or single call.
+Description: Is use to set a command that to be executed on a timely routine or single iteration.

 Parameters: <br />
 * identifier String